 - Give at least two rinses/four swipes with the flannel (rinse the cloth, swipe, turn over, swipe, rinse, swipe, turn over, swipe again).

-- They are suitable for all skin types - I did have some comments from people saying that the RMS had broken them out - but that wasn't my experience - good to know/be aware and know to wash it off correctly though.
+- Although they are suitable for all skin types, if you are acnaic you may prefer to patch test or sit this one out – I did have some comments from people saying that the RMS had broken them out – but that wasn’t my experience – good to know/be aware and know to wash it off correctly though.